radar/guides/gem-development.md

 ## Using other gems

+We're now going to use Active Support's `pluralize` method by calling it using a method from our gem.

 To use another gem, we must first specify it as a dependency in our _gem\_name.gemspec_.
-For this gem, we're going to use the `activesupport` gem to greet a group of things.
-This will be done through the `group` in our `GemName::Greeter` class which will pluralize the name of the group we specify and output "What's up, [group]?".
-We can specify the dependency on the `faker` gem in _gem\_name.gemspec_ by adding this line inside the `Gem::Specification` object:
+We can specify the dependency on the `activesupport` gem in _gem\_name.gemspec_ by adding this line inside the `Gem::Specification` object:

     s.add_dependency "activesupport", "3.0.0"